 "Yes, I am Hiccup, former son to Stoick the Vast," he affirmed, keeping his voice low and measured.
 "And this is Toothless, my Night Fury."

 "Weapons down," Camicazi reminded them.
-The warriors looked pained to adhere to such.
+The warriors looked pained to adhere.
 They stood before the legendary Night Fury, the disgraced son of Berk, and they were ordered into inaction.
 Distance was their only weapon.

 Satisfied she would be obeyed, Camicazi came up to Toothless—ignoring Brüna's cry to get away—and began to scratch the top of his head.
 Toothless moved into the hand, acting the part of a happy pet.